 Treatment included Acupuncture to desensitise local tissues and normalise afferent input, as well as dry needling to eliminate active trigger points.
-Rehabilitation involved posture related exercises and scapula stability strengthening to address the predisposing factors to pain, as well as preventing reoccurrence of future episodes.
-Patient X became receptive to Physiotherapy intervention and was able return to work.
+Rehabilitation involved posture-related exercises and scapula stability strengthening to address the predisposing factors to pain, as well as prevent reoccurrences of future episodes.
+Patient X became receptive to Physiotherapy intervention and was able to return to work.

 Shoulder pain is a common musculoskeletal injury resulting in reduced function and an inability to work (Brukner and Khan, 2007).
 In the health care profession, shoulder pain is often directly linked to workplace activities and can be made worse by work (Health and Safety Executive, 2012).

-The Health and Safety Executive (2002) identifies the importance of risk assessments to reduce the risk of injury.
+The Health and Safety Executive (2012) identifies the importance of risk assessments to reduce the risk of injury.
 Modification of activities which exacerbate pain is recommended by the National Institute of Clinical Health and Excellence (NICE) (2012).
 NICE (2012) recommends that patients suffering from shoulder pain are referred to Physiotherapy.
-The Chartered Society of Physiotherapy (2013) supports early Physiotherapy management to reduce sickness absence costs associated with work related injuries, which is estimated at fifteen billion pounds annually (Department of Work and Pensions, 2011).
+The Chartered Society of Physiotherapy (2013) supports early Physiotherapy management to reduce sickness absence costs associated with work-related injuries, which are estimated at fifteen billion pounds annually (Department of Work and Pensions, 2011).

 Case Study Introduction

-Nociceptors synapse with second order neurons in the grey matter of the dorsal horn.
-Axons ascending to the brain stem generate a conscious pain response (Schiable, 2006).
+Nociceptors synapse with second-order neurons in the grey matter of the dorsal horn.
+Axons ascending to the brain stem generate a conscious pain response (Schaible, 2007).
 Pain avoidance movement patterns, such as SD, are attributed to nociceptive motor reflex response to pain; this suggests the SD identified in patient X is a consequence of pain.

-In sensitised tissues, resting discharges are induced, thus increased nociceptor activation creates a continuous afferent barrage into the spinal cord (Schaible, 2006), which elucidates why Patient X complained of a constant pain, even when she is not moving.
+In sensitised tissues, resting discharges are induced, thus increased nociceptor activation creates a continuous afferent barrage into the spinal cord (Schaible, 2007), which elucidates why Patient X complained of constant pain, even when the patient is not moving.

 There are two main theories used to explain the formation of trigger points:

 A second theory links a trigger point to increased muscle demand through either increased load or trauma.
 Trigger point activity may arise in muscles that have become ischemic and hypoxic due to arterial obstruction.
 Limited perfusion affects the efficiency of the calcium pump within a muscle fibre.
-Increased intercellular calcium levels and a shortage of adenosine triphosphate (which releases myosin cross bridges) results in a continuous activation of actin and myosin (Hong, 2000), forming a trigger point.
+Increased intercellular calcium levels and a shortage of adenosine triphosphate (which releases myosin cross-bridges) result in continuous activation of actin and myosin (Hong, 2000), forming a trigger point.

-Inserting a needle directly into a trigger point is thought to be an effective way influencing sensitised nociceptors (Itoh et al, 2004).
-The purpose of needling is to increase circulation and decrease acetylcholine levels to normalise the physiological function of the motor endplate (Itoh et al, 2004).
-Insertion of the needles into a trigger points causes a twitch response (Itoh et al, 2004), this results in a localised stretch relaxing the contracted fibres (Langevin et al, 2001).
+Inserting a needle directly into a trigger point is thought to be an effective way of influencing sensitised nociceptors (Itoh et al., 2004).
+The purpose of needling is to increase circulation and decrease acetylcholine levels to normalise the physiological function of the motor endplate (Itoh et al., 2004).
+Insertion of the needles into trigger points causes a twitch response (Itoh et al., 2004), this results in a localised stretch relaxing the contracted fibres (Langevin et al., 2001).

-Neuropeptides are released from afferent nerve terminals in response to acupuncture influencing vasodilation of capillaries and vessels (Jansen at al, 1989).
-Acupuncture may then stimulate healing of injured tissues.
+Neuropeptides are released from afferent nerve terminals in response to acupuncture influencing vasodilation of capillaries and vessels (Jansen et al., 1989).
+Acupuncture may then stimulate the healing of injured tissues.

 Whilst dry needling directly affects tissues at a cellular level, stimulation of sensory afferents using acupuncture points evoke local, spinal segmental and supraspinal reactions within the central nervous system (Bradnam, 2011).